CASPER

 Advancing Inference at Scale

 Modern surveys generate data at unprecedented scales, demanding new computational approaches.
-We develop generative models for uncertainty quantification, multimodal foundation models for robust feature extraction, knowledge graphs for optimal targeting, and reinforcement learning for instrument control.
+We develop generative models for uncertainty quantification, multimodal foundation models for robust feature extraction, knowledge graphs and recommender systems for optimal targeting, and reinforcement learning for instrument control.

 Epistemic Implications